 Medical Volunteer Program in Sri Lanka

 Inspired to be a Medical volunteer in Sri Lanka?
-International Volunteer HQ’s Medical project is a great opportunity for medical students to learn and observe at a training hospital in Kandy.
+International Volunteer HQ’s Medical project is a great opportunity for pre-med and medical students to learn and observe at a training hospital in Kandy.
 Volunteers shadow local staff in a wide range of departments and gain insight into many different clinical practices while the people of Sri Lanka get better access to affordable healthcare.

 - Programs start every Monday

 - Affordable fees from CA$535 for 1 week

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

 Watch and learn from local doctors at work at a training hospital